-The bond carries interest at a fixed rate of 6% per annum, to be settled in kind by compounding into the principal amount on annual basis during the period from inception to 31 December 2012, and carries a cash coupon of 4% per annum from 1 January 2013 to maturity payable in arrears on a quarterly basis.
+MCB-1 carries interest at a fixed rate of 6% per annum, settled in kind by compounding into the principal amount on annual basis during the period from inception to 31 December 2012, and carries a cash coupon of 4% per annum from 1 January 2013 to maturity payable in arrears on a quarterly basis.

-The bond shall be converted into ordinary shares of the Company based on an exchange ratio of 1.1259.
+The MCB-1 shall be converted upon maturity into ordinary shares of the Company based on a fixed exchange ratio of 1.1259.
 The bond is subordinated in right of payment to the claims of creditors of the Company.

-Transaction costs in connection with the issuance of the bond at inception amounted to AED 29.1 million.
+Transaction costs in connection with the issuance of the MCB-1 on inception amounted to AED 29.1 million.

-The liability component of the bond of AED 381.3 million (net of allocated transaction costs of AED 6.6 million) represents present value of cash coupon payable during the period from 1 January 2013 till maturity, discounted at a market rate of 4% which is determined on the basis of a bond with similar terms and conditions, but without the condition of mandatory conversion into ordinary shares at the redemption.
+The liability component of MCB-1 amounting to AED 410.3 million (2011:393.4 million) net of transaction cost, represents present value of cash coupon payable during the period from 1 January 2013 till maturity, discounted at a market rate of 4% which is determined on the basis of a bond with similar terms and conditions, but without the condition of mandatory conversion into ordinary shares at the redemption.

-The remainder of the proceeds from the bond amounting to AED 1,289.6 million (net of allocated transaction costs of AED 22.5 million) has been recognised as the equity component of the bond and adjusted for the settlement in kind of the coupon.
+The remainder of the proceeds from MCB-1 amounting to AED 1,473 million (2011: AED 1,366 million) net of transaction cost, have been recognised as the equity component of MCB-1 and adjusted for the settlement in kind of the coupon amounting to AED 106.6 million during the year (2011: AED 76.5 million)